-Aastrom is incorporated under the laws of the State of Michigan.
-Our principal executive offices are located at 24 Frank Lloyd Wright Drive, P.O.
+Aastrom was incorporated in 1989 under the laws of the State of Michigan.
+Our principal executive offices are located at Domino's Farm, Lobby K, 24 Frank Lloyd Wright Drive, Ann Arbor, Michigan 48105 and our mailing address is 24 Frank Lloyd Wright Drive, P.O.
 Box 376, Ann Arbor, Michigan 48106.

-Our telephone number is (734) 930-5555.
+Our telephone number is (734) 418-4400.
 The address of our website is www.aastrom.com.
-Information on our website is not part of this prospectus.
+Information contained on or accessible through our website is not part of this prospectus.